wholol/graph-visualizer/README.md

 <img src="images/dijkstra.png"  width="450" height="450">

 ## Instructions on using the Program
+Visual Studio 2017 is used.
+To use the program, download the repository file and open/run the solution (.sln) file.
 #### 1. choose an algorithm first
 to change the positions of the target and source, as well as adding obstacles, an algoirhtm must be chosen first.
 to choose BFS, press Q.